diku-dk/futhark-ad-sc22/README.md

 is not a contribution of the paper, so the artifact doesn't deal with it.

-Note: Only figures 8,9, and 11 and 12 are supported on the ROCm container.
-Constructing the other figures on the ROCm container has undefined behavior.

 ## Running without the Docker container

 It is possible to run the artifact without using the Docker container,